2022F-usfca-biol-422/lhendrianto-bioinformatics-final-project/README.md

 I will be taking the SRA run table, add analyze which SNPs have made SARS-CoV-2 more transmissible.
 We will also compare the SNPs of the different spike protein variants.
-Then I will use this data to create figures and graphs of that show different spike protein's transmissibility, and also write about how certain SNPs may increase or decrease transmission.
+Then I will use this data to create figures and graphs of that the spike protein's transmissibility, and also write about how certain SNPs may increase or decrease transmission.